digital-asset/daml/docs/source/daml-script/index.rst

    #.
 If you want to allocate a party with a specific party id, you
       can use ``allocatePartyWithHint x (PartyIdHint x)`` as a replacement for `getParty x`.
-Note that while this is supported in Daml Studio and Daml for PostgreSQL, other ledgers can behave differently and ignore the party id hint or interpret it another way.
+Note that while this is supported in Daml Studio, some ledgers can behave differently and ignore the party id hint or interpret it another way.
 Try to not rely on any specific party id.